galaxyproject/training-material/topics/variant-analysis/tutorials/sars-cov-2-variant-discovery/tutorial.md

 > <question-title></question-title>
 >
-> Can you configure the {% tool [Datamash](toolshed.g2.bx.psu.edu/repos/iuc/datamash_ops/datamash_ops/1.8+galaxy0) %} to produce a report summarizing the Nextclade results by `Nextclade_pango` (column 3 of Nextclade's output; for direct comparison to the pangolin results summary)?
+> Can you configure the {% tool [Datamash](toolshed.g2.bx.psu.edu/repos/iuc/datamash_ops/datamash_ops/1.8+galaxy0) %} to produce a report summarizing the Nextclade results by `Nextclade_pango` (column 3 of Nextclade's output) for direct comparison to the pangolin results summary?
+>
 > This report should include the corresponding info from the `clade` column (column 2, which is Nextclade's native classification system) and from the `clade_who` (column 6), together with the sample counts and identifiers as previously calculated from pangolin's output.
 >
 > > <solution-title></solution-title>